cbordeman/Mvvm-Tools/README.md

 # MVVM Tools

-A Visual Studio extension to automatically move between view/viewmodel and other for XAML developers, for any project type.
+A Visual Studio extension to quickly move between view/viewmodel and other for XAML developers, for any project type by pressing Ctrl+E,Q.

 MVVM Tools is NOT an MVVM library.
 It works with any MVVM implementation.

-Copyright 2019 Chris Bordeman
+Copyright 2021 Chris Bordeman

 LICENSE